My new cookbook Big Vegan Flavor is now available!

 Instructions

-- Preheat the oven to 350°F/176°C. Arrange a rack in the middle or bottom third of the oven.
+• Preheat the oven to 350°F/175°C. Arrange a rack in the middle or bottom third of the oven.
 Line a 9×5-inch loaf pan (23×13 cm) with parchment paper, letting the excess hang over the long sides to form a sling.

-- In a large mixing bowl, add the brown sugar and oil.
+• In a large mixing bowl, add the brown sugar and oil.
 Mix using the electric mixer or a whisk until well combined.
 Add the whipped aquafaba and mix until well incorporated.
 Add in the “buttermilk,” pumpkin puree, maple syrup, and vanilla.
-Mix until smooth and the ingredients are very well incorporated (this is important so you don't overmix 6).
+Mix until smooth and the ingredients are very well incorporated (this is important so you don't overmix).

-- In a medium bowl, combine the flour, baking soda, baking powder, salt, and all of the pumpkin spices.
+• In a medium bowl, combine the flour, baking soda, baking powder, salt, and Homemade Pumpkin Spice.
 Whisk well to ensure the leaveners and spices are evenly distributed.

-- Using a silicone spatula or large wooden spoon, add the dry ingredients into the wet ingredients and gently stir until the ingredients are just barely combined and no flour pockets remain, then stop mixing!
-The batter doesn’t need to be (and shouldn’t be) smooth.
-Some lumps are normal.
-Note: the batter should be quite thick and almost fluffy at this point.
+• Add the dry ingredients to the wet ingredients and gently stir using a silicone spatula or wooden spoon until just barely combined and no flour pockets remain, then stop mixing!
+The batter doesn’t need to be totally smooth—some lumps are normal.
+It should be quite thick and almost fluffy at this point.

-- Pour the batter into the prepared loaf pan and smooth out the top of the batter using a spatula or spoon.
+• Pour the batter into the prepared loaf pan and smooth out the top.

 Cream Cheese Icing (optional)

-- Sift the powdered sugar into a large bowl (sifting gets rid of the lumps in the sugar).
+• Sift the powdered sugar into a large bowl (sifting gets rid of the lumps in the sugar).
 Add in the tahini, milk, and maple syrup.
 Whisk to combine until the icing is thick but pourable.
 If too thin, add more sugar.
 If too thick, add more milk.
+Pour icing ONLY on the amount of bread you plan to eat (or serve it on the side).

 Notes